 As of June 2013, the Company is listed on the Macedonian Stock Exchange (MSE) in the mandatory listing segment and it is reporting to MSE, pursuant to the modifications of the Law on Securities dated 2013.
-In accordance with the MSE listing rules the Company has permanent disclosure obligations related to the business and capital, significant changes in the financial position, the dividend calendar, changes of the free float ratio (if it fails below 1%) and changes of the major shareholdings above 5%.
+In accordance with the MSE listing rules the Company has permanent disclosure obligations related to the business and capital, significant changes in the financial position, the dividend calendar, changes of the free float ratio - (shares of a company that can be publicly traded and are not restricted, if it fails below 1%) and changes of the major shareholdings above 5%.
 In addition, the Company has specific disclosure obligations comprising of various financial information, including different financial reports (quarterly, semi-annual and annual), as well as public announcement for convening Shareholders' Assembly (SA), all modifications and amendments made to the SA agenda and publication of certain adopted SA resolutions.
 Before June 2013, the Company was reporting to the Macedonian Securities and Exchange Commission as a Joint Stock Company with special reporting obligations.

 The Company's registered address is "Kej 13 Noemvri" No 6, 1000, Skopje, Republic of North Macedonia.
-The average number of employees of the Company based on the working hours during 2020 was 951 (2019: 1,060).
+The average number of employees of the Company based on the working hours during 2021 was 911 (2020: 951).